Fidel-Jr/InventoryManagementSystemApi/README.md

 # 📦 Inventory Management System API

-A scalable and secure API for managing product inventory with automated stock alerts.
+A simple, scalable and secure API for managing product inventory with automated stock alert.

 ---